First look: Joey Klein’s latest singletrack masterpiece in Pioche, Nevada

-The small town of Pioche, Nevada, is looking to reinvent itself with the construction of a brand new 20-mile mountain bike trail system.
+The small town of Pioche, Nevada, is looking to reinvent itself with the construction of a brand new mountain bike trail system.

 All photos by John Shafer